There is a Space for Us (Diversity + Inclusion in Wellness)

 Diversity and inclusion is important in all industries.
 In the wellness community, we've noticed a lack of diversity amongst practitioners which directly correlates to the lack of inclusion in some wellness spaces.
 We value community and we express that in many ways.
-Here's a story from one of our tribe members, Nessie, about her experience in wellness.
+Here's a story from Nessie Johnson about her experience in wellness.

 Last spring 2019, I was invited by a friend to join her for an “urban yoga” class and vegan brunch in Tampa, Florida.
 I was excited because it combined two things that I love: yoga and vegan cuisine.

 I took a yoga class at a community center in Tampa, Florida.
 In the 18 years that I have been practicing yoga and the 7 years that I have been teaching, I have never had this experience.
 When I first entered the room which I believed was used to hold performances, meetings, there were people setting up their yoga mats, some already in savasana, while the instructor was preparing her place on the stage.
 I found myself people watching while I unrolled my mat because I noticed that for the first time in my entire yoga experience I was not the only One.
 As we got settled the yoga instructor asked everyone to come into savasana, I watched her as she prepared the room.
 She moved like a dancer, she was average height, beautiful glowing skin, and there was a gentleness in the way that she spoke.

 As I tried to stay present on my mat, I could not help but watch as she moved through the class with such beautiful grace, full of knowledge of the asanas and their benefits, gently assisting students to get a little deeper and reminding us to just breathe.
 I felt a connection, a sense of knowing, and familiarity with my instructor.
 I saw myself in her, and I thought to myself, “Is that what I look like when I am teaching a class, or sound like when I am giving directions?”